Categories

 Weight loss can help reduce and eliminate GERD symptoms.

-Endoscopy is generally limited to patients with GERD who report alarm symptoms, who have no response or an incomplete response to treatment or have recurrent GERR after successful eight week course of empirical therapy, who are candidates for anti-reflux for bariatric surgery, or who were increased risk for Barrett’s esophagus.
+Endoscopy is generally limited to patients with GERD who report alarm symptoms, who have no response or an incomplete response to treatment or have recurrent GERD after successful eight week course of empirical therapy, who are candidates for anti-reflux for bariatric surgery, or who were increased risk for Barrett’s esophagus.

 Endoscopy has a low sensitivity for GERD because most patients have a normal appearing esophagus on upper endoscopy.